globus/globus-compute/.github/ISSUE_TEMPLATE/bug_report.md

  - funcx-endpoint version @endpoint

 **Distributed Environment**
-- Where are you running the funcX script from ? [e.g. Laptop/Workstation, Login node, Compute node]
+- Where are you running the funcX script from? [e.g. Laptop/Workstation, Login node, Compute node]
 - Where does the endpoint run ? [e.g. Laptop/Workstation, Login node]
 - Specify endpoint-uuid
 - Attach endpoint logs at `~/.funcx/<ENDPOINT_NAME>` if this is an endpoint issue.